BetaNYC/NYC-CIF/Assignments/W07-Presenting-the-data.md

 ## Goal
 Welcome to the home stretch!
 Your goal is take all of the work you have done and distill it into a presentation to Community Boards.

+### Locating the Executive Committee Meeting
+First, you will need to make a list of your Board's exectuive committee meeting.
+You will find this on the Board's website.

+### Creating a presentation

 For this assignment, you will need to produce the following:

  - Presentation Slides